 Annual subscriptions are £10 per person, but we’re very happy for people to try us out a couple of times before deciding whether to join.
 We suggest a modest donation towards the cost of refreshments at our main meetings.

 We can advise on non-religious baby namings/welcomings, weddings and funerals.
 See CEREMONIES for information about the nature of a humanist ceremony, and CELEBRANTS for details of celebrants in the region.

 We also promote an awareness and knowledge of Humanism in the area, for example humanist representatives sit on the three Standing Advisory Councils for Religious Education (SACREs) for Hampshire, Portsmouth and Southampton, and we normally contribute to the Remembrance Sunday event in Southampton.

 We support and contribute to local and national charities that aim to improve the condition of humanity, as well as being concerned about the negative impact of human activity on the planet and other forms of life.

 If all this sounds over-serious, we think the range of our activities provides fun and enjoyment for like-minded people.

-As well as being a partner group of the British Humanist Association we are affiliated to the National Secular Society.
+As well as being a partner group of Humanists UK we are affiliated to the National Secular Society.

 If you are sceptical about religious beliefs and looking for an alternative worldview you may find that Humanism has appeal and that our activities are of interest.